-Pursuant to the Sub-Advisory Agreement, MSC Adviser, a wholly owned subsidiary of Main Street and a registered investment adviser, acts as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
+Pursuant to the Sub-Advisory Agreement, MSC Adviser, a wholly owned subsidiary of Main Street and a registered investment adviser, acts as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor s our investment portfolio and provide s certain ongoing administrative services to our Adviser.
 Main Street's investment professionals possess over 100 years of collective investment experience.
-The members of Main Street's investment team have significant experience in corporate finance, mergers and acquisitions and private equity investing.
+We believe the members of Main Street's investment team have significant experience in corporate finance, mergers and acquisitions and private equity investing.